andregregory45/dns/README.md

 <p>
 DC-1 is configured with a static IP address.
 This prevents connectivity failures that would occur if the DNS server's IP address changed via DHCP renewal.

 It's important to note that failures may not happen instantly for every resource.
 If a client recently contacted a domain, its IP address may still be in its local cache.
-The domain will work until the Time to Live (TTL) expires.
+The domain will continue to work until the Time to Live (TTL) expires.
 </p>

 <p>